MicrosoftDocs/OData-docs/Odata-docs/webapi/operation-parameters-in-untyped-scenarios.md

 ms.date: 7/1/2019
 ---
-# Operation paramters in untyped scenarios
+# Operation parameters in untyped scenarios

 In this page, we introduce the Function/Action parameter in untyped scenario.
 For CLR typed scenarios, please refer to [Function page](/odata/webapi/function-parameter-support/) and [Action page](/odata/webapi/action-parameter-support).